Drassil/git-wiki-theme/docs/Add-a-module.md

 12. And you are done.
 P.S You have also to check in the module folder (SQL folder) if there is any .sql file required to be executed in your database ( Like on this image ) :
 [[images/8.png]]

- than World :
+ then World :
 [[images/9.png]]

-- Yes, this module have SQL which need to be executed in your World Database :
+- this module has an SQL file which needs to be executed in your World Database :
 [[images/10.png]]

 - Let's do it :
-13. Open it with any text editor, or run it directly : ( I'll use Editor ) This is what i have there :
+13. Open it with any text editor and copy all content from the file, or run it directly : ( I'll use Editor ) This is what i have there :

 ```